 Largely continental in nature, but with close proximity to the southern ocean and generally quite dry in summer, allows for full ripeness to be achieved but with finesse!

-Tell us THREE THINGS we need to know about your region?
+Tell us THREE THINGS we need to know about the Geelong region.

 Ancient volcanic soils containing limestone giving perfect soil profiles for viticulture.

 A rich history in viticulture and winemaking where during the 1860’s was the largest vineyard area in Australia as the early European settlers saw the great potentiation for growing quality fruit around the Geelong region.

 Unfortunately phylloxera ended the grape growing story by the 1870’s in Geelong until the early 1970’s where the next period of viticulture begins.

 If not you, what other wineries should people try?